sci-bots/pygtkhelpers/docs/community.rst

 Source Code
 ~~~~~~~~~~~

-Source code is hosted on Bitbucket_ using Mercurial_ source control.
+Source code is kindly hosted on Bitbucket_ using Mercurial_ source control.

 Grab the source: